 All in all, the Asus TUF FX504 is well built, nicely sized and fairly nice looking as well, with some arguable design elements, which at the same time make it stand out from the competition.
 Asus advertises this series’s durability and toughness, but aside from perhaps the choice in materials used for the outer-shell and the Anti-Dust technology implemented for the cooling solution, it doesn’t seem to meet any sort of recognized durability standards, so we’ll have to wait and see how these perks actually verify with real life use.

 I have a few complains about the layout, namely the fact that the NumPad section is cramped and the directional keys are quite narrow, which isn’t ideal for a gaming laptop, but at the same time I do like that they’re placed somewhat lower on the chassis and I also like the large Space key, both elements we’ve seen on previous Asus ROG laptops.
 In fact, the entire keyboard is

 similar to the one of the ROG GL503VD, but the dedicated multimedia keys have been left out.

 This keyboard shines when it comes to the overall typing experience though.
 The keys click well and offer the right amount of resistance and the right feedback, at least for my taste.
 They’re also backlit (with red illumination) and quiet.
-While typing this article I did however notice that the Left Shift key needs to be pressed firmer than I’m used to in order to actuate properly, which lead to a few errors while getting accustomed to this keyboard.
+While typing this article I did, however, notice that the Left Shift key needs to be pressed firmer than I’m used to in order to actuate properly, which leads to a few errors while getting accustomed to this keyboard.

 As a side note, Asus also claims the keys have a 20 million presses life-span, which is to some extent a marketing gimmick, but at the same time ads to the nice experience and can be another reason to consider this computer for serious typing and for gaming.